MAVLink

 MAVLink or Micro Air Vehicle Link is a protocol for communicating with small unmanned vehicle.
-It is designed as a header-only message marshaling library.
-MAVLink was first released early 2009 by Lorenz Meier under the LGPL license.
+It is designed as a header-only message marshalling library.
+MAVLink was first released early 2009 by Lorenz Meier under the terms of the GNU Lesser General Public License (LGPL).

 Applications

-It is used mostly for communication between a Ground Control Station (GCS) and Unmanned vehicles, and in the inter-communication of the subsystem of the vehicle.
+It is used mostly for communication between a Ground Control Station (GCS) and unmanned vehicles, and in the inter-communication of the subsystem of the vehicle.
 It can be used to transmit the orientation of the vehicle, its GPS location and speed.

-Packet Structure
+Packet structure

 In version 1.0 the packet structure is the following:

 After Version 2, the packet structure was expanded into the following:

 CRC field

 To ensure message integrity a cyclic redundancy check (CRC) is calculated to every message into the last two bytes.
 Another function of the CRC field is to ensure the sender and receiver both agree in the message that is being transferred.
 It is computed using an ITU X.25/SAE AS-4 hash of the bytes in the packet, excluding the Start-of-Frame indicator (so 6+n+1 bytes are evaluated, the extra +1 is the seed value).

 Additionally a seed value is appended to the end of the data when computing the CRC.
 The seed is generated with every new message set of the protocol, and it is hashed in a similar way as the packets from each message specifications.
 Systems using the MAVLink protocol can use a precomputed array to this purpose.

 The CRC algorithm of MAVLink has been implemented in many languages, like Python and Java.